tmtsoftware/esw/docs/src/main/sequencer/scripts/dsl/constructs/blocking.md

 Script runs on a single thread, hence special care needs to be taken while performing blocking (CPU/IO) operations withing the script.

+@@@ note
+All the CSW related DSL's provided in the scripting environment does not block main script thread hence they can be used directly.

+Exception to this here is, callback based API's for an ex. `onEvent` where you want to perform CPU/IO intensive tasks.
+In this case, you need to follow one of the pattern mentioned below.
+@@@

 This section explains following two types of blocking operations and patterns/recommendations to be followed while performing those.

 1. CPU Bound